 No trip to Valencia would be complete without sampling its most famous culinary masterpiece: Paella.
 The restaurants that line the city’s beach are a great place to start.
-La Pepica, La Paz and Casa Carmela are locals’ particular favourites.
+La Pepica, La Paz, and Casa Carmela are locals’ particular favorites.
 After lunch, you could take a dip in the sea.
 Or, if you’re feeling active, walk back into town through Turia park, past the impressive arts and science center.

 Take an informal approach to dinner with a Valencian tapas trail.
-The best hole in the wall bars to try are Tasca Angel, Bar Pilar and Casa Montana.
+The best hole-in-the-wall bars to try are Tasca Angel, Bar Pilar and Casa Montana.
 Finish your evening at Cafe de las Horas, famed for Agua de Valencia.
-This is a Valencian speciality of Cava, fresh Valencian orange juice and vodka or gin.
+This is a Valencian speciality of Cava, fresh Valencian orange juice, and vodka or gin.

 An Exciting Trip Awaits In Valencia

 2 days in Valencia is a perfect amount of time to visit the city.
 But if you’re here for longer, check out all our Valencia based tours, which will ensure you make the best of your time in the city.
 And why stop at Valencia?
 Madrid is just a few hours by train and a great place to continue your Spanish adventure.